Here it is, my list of the Top 5 Yarra Valley Wedding Venues for 2019.

 While they do not have their own on site accommodation, they are right next door to Chateau Yering, close enough to share the same driveway.
 Though the two are distinctly separate businesses, they certainly compliment one another with what they offer.

-Like 3 of the top 4 venues, Balgownie can offer the comprehensive wedding experience of having your ceremony, reception and accommodation all on the one beautiful property with great views and very well maintained premises.
+In the company of only a handful of Yarra Valley wedding venues, Balgownie Estate can offer the comprehensive wedding experience of having your ceremony, reception and accommodation all on the one beautiful property with great views and very well maintained premises.

-Like the RACV club, the accommodation here is more moderately priced than Stones or Chateau Yering, and comes with some great facilities like the day spa and tennis court.
+The accommodation here is more moderately priced than Stones and comes with some great facilities like the day spa and tennis court.
 They also really excel in their organisation of activities at local attractions.

 For these reasons, I really recommend Balgownie for wedding parties that are coming to experience the Yarra Valley beyond the wedding.